Add Texture to Your Drums

 Alternative approaches to drum processing have emerged in recent years.
-We will cover one that will add texture to your drums in the following tutorial.
+In the following tutorial, we will cover one that will add Texture to your drums.

 As usual, we prepared a short sequence in our SoundBridge: DAW.
-It includes most of the major elements of a full mix.
-Let’s take a listen to it.
+It includes most of the significant elements of a full mix.
+Let's take a listen to it.

 Let's hear the shaker sound in solo.

-The shaker lacks prominence in the overall mix and the color could be more elaborate.
-Instead of using compression or EQ to fix this, we’ll alter the shaker sound in another way.
-For that, we will process the instrument with an instance of Texture by Devious Machines.
+The shaker lacks prominence in the overall mix, and the color could be more elaborate.
+Instead of using compression or EQ to fix this, we'll alter the shaker sound in another way.
+We will process the instrument with an instance of Texture by Devious Machines.

 Texture